-- 10. "Gaming Commission" or "Commission" means the Pyramid Lake Paiute Tribal Gaming Commission, created by this Ordinance. - 11.
-"Gaming Device" means any equipment or mechanical, electromechanical or electronic contrivance, component or machine used remotely or directly in connection with gaming or any game which affects the result of a wager by determining win or loss.
-The term includes: - a.
-A slot machine. - b.
-A collection of two or more of the following components: - (i) an assembled electronic circuit which cannot be reasonably demonstrated to have any use other than in a slot machine; - (ii) a cabinet with electrical wiring and provisions for mounting a coin, token or currency acceptor and provisions for mounting a dispenser of coins, tokens or anything of value; - (iii) a storage medium containing the source language or executable code of a computer program that cannot be reasonably demonstrated to have any use other than in a slot machine; - (iv) an assembled video display unit; - (v) an assembled mechanical or electromechanical display unit intended for use in gambling; or - (vi) an assembled mechanical or electromechanical unit which cannot be demonstrated to have any use other than in a slot machine. - c.
+- (ii) a cabinet with electrical wiring and provisions for mounting a coin, token or currency acceptor and provisions for mounting a dispenser of coins, tokens or anything of value; - (iii) a storage medium containing the source language or executable code of a computer program that cannot be reasonably demonstrated to have any use other than in a slot machine; - (iv) an assembled video display unit; - (v) an assembled mechanical or electromechanical display unit intended for use in gambling; or - (vi) an assembled mechanical or electromechanical unit that cannot be demonstrated to have any use other than in a slot machine. - c.
 Any mechanical, electrical or other device which may be connected to or used with a slot machine to alter the normal criteria of random selection or affect the outcome of a game. - d.
 A system for the accounting or management of any game in which the result of the wager is determined electronically by using any combination of hardware or software for computers. - e.
-Any combination of one of the components set forth in paragraphs (i) to (vi), inclusive, of subsection 11.b and any other component which the Commission determines by regulation to be a machine used directly or remotely in connection with gaming or any game which affects the results of a wager by determining a win or loss.

-- 12. "Gaming employee" means any person connected directly with an operator of a slot route, the operator of a pari-mutuel system, the operator of an inter-casino linked system or a manufacturer, distributor or disseminator, or with the operation of a gaming establishment licensed to conduct any game, 16 or more slot machines, a race book, sports pool or pari-mutuel wagering, including:

-- a.
-Accounting or internal auditing personnel who are directly involved in any recordkeeping or the examination of records associated with revenue from gaming;
+Any combination of one of the components set forth in paragraphs (i) to (iv) inclusive, of subsection 11.b and any other component that the Commission determines by regulation to be a machine used directly or remotely in connection with gaming or any game that affects the results of a wager by determining win or loss. - 15.
+"Gaming employee" means any person connected directly with an operator of a slot route, the operator of a pari-mutuel system, the operator of an inter-casino linked system or a manufacturer, distributor or disseminator, or with the operation of a gaming establishment licensed to conduct any game, 16 or more slot machines, a race book, sports pool or pari-mutuel wagering, including: - a.
+Accounting or internal auditing personnel who are directly involved in any record keeping or the examination of records associated with revenue from gaming; - b.
+Boxmen;

-- b.
-Boxmen:

-- c.
+c.
 Cashiers;

-- d.
+d.
 Change personnel;

-- e.
+e.
 Counting room personnel;

-- f.
-Dealers:
+f.
+Dealers;

-- g.
+g.
 Employees of a person required by Nevada law, NRS 464.010, to be licensed to operate an off-track pari-mutuel system;

-- h.
+h.
 Employees of a person required by Nevada law, NRS 463.430, to be licensed to disseminate information concerning racing;

-- i.
+i.
 Employees of manufacturers or distributors of gaming equipment within the Reservation whose duties are directly involved with the manufacture, repair or distribution of gaming equipment;

-- j.
+j.
 Employees of operators of slot routes who have keys for slot machines or who accept and transport revenue from the slot drop;

-- k.
+k.
 Employees of operators of inter-casino linked systems;

-- 1. Floormen;
+1. Floor men;

-- m.
+m.
 Hosts or other persons empowered to extend credit or complimentary services;

-- n.
+n.
 Keno runners;

-- o.
-Keno writers;
+0. Keno writers;

-- p.
+p.
 Machine mechanics;

-- q.
+q.
 Odds makers and line setters;

-- r.
+r.
 Security personnel;

-- s.
+s.
 Shift or pit bosses;

-- t.
+t.
 Shills;

-- u.
+u.
 Supervisors or managers; and

-- v.
 Ticket writers.